 A number of maladies can plague tomato fruit, whether grown for commercial production or in the home garden.
 If you’ve noticed abnormal cavities pitted with scar tissue and swelling, your prized tomato may be afflicted with catfacing fruit deformity.
 What is catfacing on tomatoes and how can it be treated?
 Read on to learn more.

 What is Catfacing?

 Tomato catfacing is a physiological disorder of tomatoes that results in the gross deformity discussed above.
-So called since the abnormal cracking and dimpling on tomatoes, peaches, apples and even grapes, looks somewhat akin to a small cat’s face.
-Simply put, it is the abnormal development of plant tissue affecting the ovary or female sex organ (pistilate), which results in the flower, followed by the fruit development to become malformed.
+So-called since the abnormal cracking and dimpling on tomatoes, peaches, apples, and even grapes, looks somewhat akin to a small cat’s face.
+Simply put, it is the abnormal development of plant tissue affecting the ovary or female sex organ (pistilate), which results in the flower, followed by the fruit development becoming malformed.

 The exact cause of catfacing on tomatoes is uncertain and could be caused by any number of factors but seems to center around unfavorable growing conditions.
 Temperatures below 60 F. (16 C.) for a number of successive days when plants are immature — about three weeks prior to blooming — appear to coincide with tomato catfacing fruit deformity.
 The result is incomplete pollination, which creates the deformity.

 Physical damage to the blossom can also cause catfacing.
 It’s also more prevalent on large-fruited varieties, like beefsteaks or heirlooms.
 I see it on my heirlooms grown in the Pacific Northwest.
 Two strikes against me, I guess.

 Additionally, catfacing may appear if the fruit has exposure to herbicides containing phenoxy.
 Excess nitrogen levels in the soil media can also aggravate the issue as well as aggressive pruning.